krause197/pingPong-Project/README.md

-# Vacation Suggester
+# Ping Pong

-#### Vacation Suggester Project for Epicodus, Intro to Coding Class, June 2016
+#### Ping Pong Project for Epicodus, Intro to Coding Class, July 2016

 #### By Eric Krause

 ## Description

 This is a web page that was designed as a vacation suggester.
 Users input their basic demographic information and answer a few questions about their vacation preferences and the webpage will return a suggested location to visit.

+## Specifications

+* Count up to number input by user.
+  * Example input: 2
+  * Example output: [1,2]

+* All numbers returned in output divisible by 3 replaced by "ping".
+  * Example input: 3
+  * Example output: [1,2,"ping"]

+* All numbers returned in output divisible by 5 replaced by "pong".
+  * Example input: 5
+  * Example output: [1,2,"ping",4,"pong"]

+* All numbers returned in output divisible by 15 replaced by "pingpong".
+ * Example input: 15
+ * Example output: [1,2,"ping",4,"pong","ping",7,8,"ping","pong",11,"ping",13,14,"pingpong"]

+* Program will reset and return new set of numbers with each user input.ß

 ## Setup/Installation Requirements